How to Install Chkrootkit on Debian 12, 11, or 10

 chkrootkit -V

-This additional step streamlines the utilization of Chkrootkit, making it easily accessible and aligning with standard practices for managing software installations on Linux systems.
+This step makes using Chkrootkit simple and standard for managing software on Linux systems.

-Before diving into the steps, it’s crucial to note that when utilizing Chkrootkit for scanning your system, you will typically need to execute it with sudo.
-This is because Chkrootkit requires elevated privileges to thoroughly inspect all areas of your Debian Linux system, including those not accessible by unprivileged users.
-Running Chkrootkit with sudo ensures that it can effectively scan for rootkits across the entire system.
+Before starting the steps, it’s important to know that you will usually need to run Chkrootkit with sudo.
+This is because Chkrootkit needs higher permissions to check all parts of your Debian Linux system, including those that normal users cannot access.
+Running Chkrootkit with sudo ensures it can scan for rootkits everywhere in the system.

-Now, let’s proceed to utilizing and scanning with Chkrootkit.
+Now, let’s move on to using and scanning with Chkrootkit.

 With Chkrootkit installed, it’s time to utilize its features to safeguard your Debian Linux system.
 A primary feature of Chkrootkit is to scan your system for any rootkits.
 Rootkits are malicious software that can give unauthorized access and control over your system.
 In a terminal, use this command to perform a thorough scan: